MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 font-size-adjust: 0.05
 ---

 I am a Bernoulli Instructor at the Institute of Mathematics at [EPFL](https://www.epfl.ch/schools/sb/research/math/research/statistics/).
-My research is centered on nonparametric statistics, statistical learning and stochastic processes, with applications to biomedical studies.
+My research is centered on nonparametric statistics, statistical learning and stochastic processes, motivated by biomedical studies.

 I am interested in causal learning methods for event processes, using conditional local independence testing, in collaboration with [Niels Richard Hansen](https://nrhstat.org).

-I work in collaboration with Prof. [Stephan Clémençon](https://perso.telecom-paristech.fr/clemenco/), Télécom Paris, on concentration results for particular classes of stochastic processes (k-samples Rank and U-processes) with possible applications to statistical tests.
+I work in collaboration with Prof. [Stephan Clémençon](https://perso.telecom-paristech.fr/clemenco/), Télécom Paris, on concentration results for particular classes of stochastic processes (k-sample Rank and U-processes) with applications to statistical tests in particular.

 I was a Postdoc at [Copenhagen Causality Lab](https://www.math.ku.dk/english/research/spt/cocala/) of the University of Copenhagen and worked with Niels Richard Hansen on learning methods for point processes.
 Prior to this, I successfully finished my PhD at Centre Borelli, ENS Paris-Saclay, Université Paris-Saclay, under the supervision of Prof. [Nicolas Vayatis](http://nvayatis.perso.math.cnrs.fr) and [Ioannis Bargiotas](https://scholar.google.com/citations?user=pI6eATYAAAAJ&hl=en).
 My thesis entitled ''Rank Processes and Statistical Applications in High Dimension'' can be found [here](https://tel.archives-ouvertes.fr/tel-03700901) and slides.

 Visit the [repository](https://github.com/MyrtoLimnios/covid19-biblio) and read the [article](https://arxiv.org/abs/2109.01450) of a selection of papers related to COVID-19 outbreak developed with Marie Garin, Alice Nicolaï and Nicolas Vayatis, with detailed reviews.

 ### <span style="color:red">*News!*</span>

 * I am very honoured and thankful to Prof. [Peter Bartlett](https://www.stat.berkeley.edu/~bartlett/) for hosting me at [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/homepage), UC Berkeley, for a month in November 2024.

 * Check out our new paper with Nathan Noiry and Stephan Clémençon entitled [''Learning to rank anomalies: scalar performance criteria and maximization of rank statistics''](https://link.springer.com/article/10.1007/s10994-024-06609-9#citeas), appeared in the journal Machine Learning, Springer.